ABHISHEKVISHWAKARMA80/Movie-Rating-Prediction/README.md

 # multinomial Naive Bayes classifier
 The multinomial Naive Bayes classifier is suitable for classification with discrete features (e.g., word counts for text classification).

+# Advantages of Naive Bayes Classifier

+- Very simple and easy to implement

+- Needs less training data

+- Handles both continuous and discrete data

+- Highly scalable with number of predictors and data points

+- As it is fast, it can be used in real time predictions

+- Not sensitive to irrelevant features